GlebBatykov/theater/README.md

 - Random.
 The message received by the router is forwarded to a random actor from its group;
 - Round robin.
 Messages received by the router are sent to the actors from its group in a circle.
 That is, if 3 messages have arrived, and there are 2 actors in the group of actors, then 1 message will be received by actor №1, the second message - by actor №2, the third message - by actor №1.

-An example of using a group router using a broadcast routing strategy.
+An example of using a group router using a broadcast routing strategy:

 ```dart
 // Create first test actor class